pancsta/asyncmachine-go/docs/manual.md

 ### Multi States

-Multi-state (`Multi` property) describes a state which can be activated many times, without being de-activated in the meantime.
+Multi-state (`Multi` property) describes a state which can be activated many times, without being deactivated in the meantime.
 It always triggers `Enter` and `State` [transition handlers](#transition-handlers), plus the [clock](#clock-and-context) is always incremented.
 It's useful for describing many instances of the same event (e.g. network input) without having to define more than one transition handler. [`Exception`](#error-handling) is a good